 So, let’s get started!

-First, you’ll need to choose the kind of split-testing to do:
+First, you’ll need to choose the kind of testing to do:

-1. Time split-tests (also known as “before-and-after tests”)—These stink.
-We put them in the list only so we could mention how bad they are.
-If your orders go up and down week by week (and whose don’t?), time split-tests tend to lead to wrong decisions.
+- Time-split tests (also known as “before-and-after tests”).
+These stink.
+We put them on the list only so we could mention how bad they are.
+If your orders go up and down week by week (and whose don’t?), time-split tests tend to lead to wrong decisions.

-2. A/B split-tests—Many times, a simple A/B split-test is all that’s needed.
+- A/B tests—Many times, a simple A/B test is all that’s needed.

-3. Multivariate testing—Which multivariate software should you use?
-The following platforms tend to be popular with our clients: Visual Website Optimizer, Optimizely, Adobe Test&Target, Sitespect, and Google Analytics Content Experiments (which is free).
+- Multivariate testing—Which multivariate software should you use?
+The following platforms tend to be popular with our clients: VWO, Optimizely, Adobe Target, Sitespect, and Google Optimize (which is free).
 If you’d like much more detail, see our comparison table of A/B testing software.

-- Google Ads—Google Ads are valuable as a targeted source of traffic, but it can also be used to run split-tests by creating two identical ads with different destination URLs.
-However, for several reasons, it’s difficult to create an accurate scientific test using AdWords, so we don’t recommend using AdWords to carry out split-tests.
+- Google Ads—Google Ads are valuable as a targeted source of traffic, but they can also be used to run A/B tests by creating two identical ads with different destination URLs.
+However, for several reasons, it’s difficult to create a controlled scientific test with them, so we don’t recommend using Google Ads to carry out A/B tests.

-9. Eyetracking—This tool shows you which things visitors to your site see but don’t click on.
+- Eye tracking—This tool shows you which things visitors to your site see but don’t click on.
 And it tells you which things they don’t click on because they don’t see them.
 Got that?
-Most eyetracking is carried out using custom hardware, so you need to get a company to do it for you.
-However, a startup called GazeHawk uses normal webcams to provide budget-priced eyetracking.
+Most eye tracking is carried out using custom hardware, so you need to get a company to do it for you.

-10. “Poor-man’s eyetracking”—About five seconds into each usability test, ask testers what they have looked at so far.
+- “Poor-man’s eye tracking”—About five seconds into each usability test, ask testers what they have looked at so far.
 They usually find it easy to tell you.

-- Crazy Egg is a service that allows you to see the parts of your page that your visitors click on, and how far they scroll down your pages.
+- Crazy Egg is a service that allows you to see the parts of your page that your visitors click on, and how far down your pages your visitors scroll.

 - ClickTale is similar to Crazy Egg but allows you to view Flash movies of your visitors’ browsing sessions.
 You can see how far visitors scroll down your pages, view how they interact with your forms, and learn about many other aspects of their visit.